 There are two ways to play breaks in trading: the aggressive way or the conservative way.

 The Aggressive Way

 The simplest way to play breakouts is to buy or sell whenever price passes convincingly through a support or resistance zone.

 The keyword here is convincing because we only want to enter when the price passes through a significant support or resistance level with ease.

 We want the support or resistance area to act as if it just received a Chuck Norris karate chop: We want it to wilt over in pain as price breaks right through it.

 The Conservative Way

 Imagine this hypothetical situation: you decided to go long EUR/USD hoping it would rise after bouncing from a support level.Soon after, support breaks and you are now holding on to a losing position, with your account balance slowly falling.

 A. Accept defeat, get the heck out, and liquidate your position?

-If your choice is the second one, then you will easily understand this type of forex trading method.
+If your choice is the second one, then you will easily understand this type of trading method.